pwk-czerwinski/react-docker/README.md

 After these steps you should have new ran docker container with your React application.

-You can also log in to your container by following command:
+You can also log in to your container by following commands:

 ### `docker container ps`